open-telemetry/opentelemetry-specification/experimental/README.md

 Experimental features must be:

-- Implementeable as a plugin to OpenTelemetry components (API, SDK, collector, etc.).
+- Implementable as a plugin to OpenTelemetry components (API, SDK, collector, etc.).
 - Be in active development or testing.
 - Approved as a general direction via OTEP process.